|

 Friday, late afternoon.
 Note the bottles of empty beer on the

-Usually independent miners (Guaqueros) come down to the capital, once
+(illegal miners) come down to the capital, once

 every two-three weeks to sell their finds.
 The superb specimen on the